|School||Cardiff School of Geography and Planning|

 Students are permitted to be reassessed in a module which they have failed, in line with the course regulations.
 The reassessment will usually take place during the summer.

 This module begins by introducing the types of research planners and geographers are involved in within the School.
 It outlines the range of research approaches undertaken, and the appropriate methodologies used to put them into practice.
 The autumn portion of this module focuses on descriptive statistics and basic GIS mapping applied to the analysis of UK statistical data.
 Computer workshops via Learning Central resources on using appropriate statistical and GIS software are supplemented by light-touch introductory lectures and surgeries.
-The module then introduces in the spring semester a range of key qualitative methods, including images, archives, use of the media, and interviews.
+The module then introduces in the spring semester a range of key qualitative methods, involving interviews, analysis of images, archival research, and media analysis.

 Clifford, N. and Valentine, G. (eds.)
 (2010) Key Methods in Geography, London: Sage.